-On 29-31 January 2020 in Barcelona, Spain, over 300 participants - including ministers and senior planners from high-burden countries, major development donors, UN and multilateral agencies, non-government organisations, corporate and philanthropic leaders and the pneumonia research community - will come together to as part of an effort to build that agenda and galvanise national and international action. stoppneumonia.org/latest/global-forum/ A Global Call to Action on Childhood Pneumonia - 1.
-Develop pneumonia control strategies as part of wider plans for universal health coverage and commit to reducing child pneumonia deaths to fewer than three per 1,000 live births, the target set by the Integrated Global Action Plan Pneumonia and Diarrhoea (GAPPD). - 2.
-Strengthen quality primary health care and action on pneumonia as part of national multi-sectoral plans and through integrated strategies (including nutrition, water, sanitation and hygiene, and air pollution), including at community level, focusing on the most deprived and marginalised children. - 3.
-Increase domestic government investment in health and nutrition (to at least 5% of GDP on health) and ensure that increased spending improves access to child health and nutrition services, including by removing user fees, addressing non-financial barriers to accessing care, and prioritising primary health services. - Improve health governance by ensuring accountability, transparency and inclusiveness in planning, budgeting and expenditure monitoring, including for pneumonia control strategies. - Accelerate vaccination coverage by supporting Gavi's 2020 replenishment and ensuring the investment drives more equitable vaccination coverage and improves vaccine affordability. - 6.
+On 29-31 January 2020 in Barcelona, Spain, over 350 participants from 55 countries - including ministers and senior planners from high-burden countries, major development donors, UN and multilateral agencies, non-government organisations, corporate and philanthropic leaders and the pneumonia research community - come together for the first-ever Global Forum on Childhood Pneumonia as part of an effort to build that agenda and galvanise national and international action.
+The Declaration which was endorsed at the Global Forum can be found here: stoppneumonia.org/latest/global-forum/ A Global Call to Action on Childhood Pneumonia - Develop pneumonia control strategies as part of wider plans for universal health coverage and commit to reducing child pneumonia deaths to fewer than three per 1,000 live births, the target set by the Integrated Global Action Plan Pneumonia and Diarrhoea (GAPPD). - Strengthen quality primary health care and action on pneumonia as part of national multi-sectoral plans and through integrated strategies (including nutrition, water, sanitation and hygiene, and air pollution), including at community level, focusing on the most deprived and marginalised children. - 3.
+Increase domestic government investment in health and nutrition (to at least 5% of GDP on health) and ensure that increased spending improves access to child health and nutrition services, including by removing user fees, addressing non-financial barriers to accessing care, and prioritising primary health services. - Improve health governance by ensuring accountability, transparency and inclusiveness in planning, budgeting and expenditure monitoring, including for pneumonia control strategies. - 5.
+Accelerate vaccination coverage by supporting Gavi's 2020 replenishment and ensuring the investment drives more equitable vaccination coverage and improves vaccine affordability. - 6.
 Enhance overseas development assistance by increasing allocations to child health services and advancing the achievement of universal health coverage (aligned with national priorities and plans), including through pledges as part of Gavi replenishment and Nutrition for Growth. - 7.
 Engage the private sector to improve access to affordable, quality vaccines, diagnostic tools, new antibiotics, medicines and medical oxygen, especially for the most deprived and marginalised children. - 8.
 Measure and report progress in achieving universal health coverage to build stronger health systems which deliver quality primary health care and reduce child deaths, including from pneumonia, as well as against SDG child survival and GAPPD targets. - Prioritise research, development and innovation to improve access to the most affordable and cost-effective pneumonia prevention, diagnosis, referral and treatment technologies and services. - 10.
 Champion multi-sectoral partnerships between the child health and nutrition communities and the broader infection control, clean air, water, sanitation and hygiene, and development financing communities.